Is Porto Worth Visiting – 17 Reasons Why It Is!

 It’s a city for cultural tourists – those who love a rich history and are wine enthusiasts, foodies, photographers, art lovers and even Harry Potter fans will be delighted by Porto.

-Porto is a great destination for solo travellers and couples, especially those who want to see the incredible Douro Valley.
+Porto is a great destination for solo travellers and couples, especially those who want to see the incredible Douro Valley full of scenic views from its wineries and vineyards.

-Is Porto Portugal Worth Visiting – 17 Reasons Why It Is
+Is Porto Worth Visiting: 17 Reasons to Visit Porto

 1. The Oldest City in Europe

-Porto is one of the oldest cities in Europe with the earliest evidence of settlers dating back to the end of the Bronze age near the 8th century BCE.
-That is over 2000 years ago!
+Porto is one of the oldest cities in Europe with the earliest evidence of settlers dating back to the end of the Bronze Age near the 8th century BCE.
+That was over 2000 years ago!

-Most references show that even though Porto was under the rule of the Romans in the 4th century when most of the city was developed, Celtic citadels were found which indicates Porto predates the Roman era.
+Most references show that even though Porto was under the rule of the Romans in the 4th century when most of the city was developed, Celtic citadels were found, indicating Porto predates the Roman era.

 2. The Best European City Break Destination

 Porto won Europe’s Leading City Destination 2022 award by World Travel.
-The city is being recognized and gaining popularity by travellers for being an affordable destination with good year-round weather historical landmarks, great food and wine scene and small enough to see in three days.
+The city is being recognized and gaining popularity by travellers for being an affordable destination with good year-round weather historical landmarks, a great food and wine scene and small enough to see in a weekend.

 3. The ‘Eiffel Tower-esque’ Bridges